Ghana cancels 2019-20 football season due to Covid-19 | Goal.com

 Ghana cancels 2019-20 football season due to Covid-19

-The Ghana Football Association (GFA) has announced total cancellation of the 2019-20 domestic season due to the coronavirus disruptions.
+The Ghana Football Association (GFA) has announced the complete cancellation of the 2019-20 domestic season due to the coronavirus disruptions.

-Tuesday’s decision was reached at an Executive Council meeting, and it makes it a second straight premature termination of a football season by the west African nation.
+Tuesday’s decision was reached at an Executive Council meeting, and it represents the second straight premature termination of a football season by the West African nation.

-The Ghana Premier League (GPL) and FA Cup headline the competitions to have been affected.
+The Ghana Premier League and FA Cup are the competitions to have been affected.

-"The Executive Council of the Ghana Football Association (GFA), has taken a decision to cancel the 2019/2020 football season following a marathon meeting on Tuesday, June 30, 2020 at the GFA Secretariat in Accra.
-Details soon!" the GFA announced on social media on Tuesday night.
+"The Executive Council of the Ghana Football Association, has taken a decision to cancel the 2019/2020 football season following a marathon meeting on Tuesday, June 30, 2020 at the GFA Secretariat in Accra.
+Details soon," the GFA announced on social media on Tuesday night.

 The Executive Council of the Ghana Football Association (GFA), has taken a decision to cancel the 2019/2020 football season following a marathon meeting on Tuesday, June 30, 2020 at the GFA Secretariat in Accra.— Ghana Football Association (@ghanafaofficial) June 30, 2020